-GOL 105 - PHYSICAL GEOLOGY (4 CR.)
+GOL 105 - PHYSICAL GEOLOGY .....
+4 CR

 Introduces the composition and structure of the earth and modifying agents and processes.
 Investigates the formation of minerals and rocks, weathering, erosion, earthquakes, and crystal deformation.
-This course completes a one-year laboratory science when followed by GOL 106.
-Prerequisite: Satisfactory score on reading and writing placement tests or satisfactory completion of all developmental reading and writing courses.
+This course completes a one-year laboratory science requirement when followed by GOL 106.
+Prerequisite: Completion of ENF 2, if required by placement test, or instructor/advisor approval.
 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.

-GOL 106 - HISTORICAL GEOLOGY (3 CR.)
+GOL 106 - HISTORICAL GEOLOGY.....
+4 CR